The Ins-and-Outs of Hardware Monitoring

 Avid PC gamers know that if you want optimal performance, you have to push your computer to its limits.
 And if your gaming “rig” is not properly equipped with a large interior fan, your PC can overheat, resulting in more than a few performance issues.

-According to the Verge, Netflix has over 17,000 servers across the streaming giant’s offices and other locations worldwide.
-On an even larger scale, Time reports that Google has a little over two million servers that are housed in nearly 30 data centers.
-With those numbers in mind, both Netflix and Google’s respective IT teams are required to monitor all that hardware.
+It is the same for enterprise hardware—overheating creates problems, especially for those crucial servers which enterprises have in abundance.
+According to the Verge, Netflix has over 17,000 servers.
+On an even larger scale, Time reports that Google has over two million servers housed in nearly 30 data centers.
+With those numbers in mind, both Netflix and Google’s respective IT teams are required to monitor their hardware.

 • Immediately identify server hardware health issues such as high temperature, bad disks or high CPU usage